Berkanktk/CyberSecurity/README.md

 `-t <number> `specifies the number of threads to use
 `-u` by default Hydra checks all passwords for one login and then tries the next login.
 This option loops around the passwords, so the first password is tried on all logins, then the next password.
 ## John The Ripper
-https://cheatsheet.haax.fr/passcracking-hashfiles/john_cheatsheet/
+[John The Ripper](https://www.openwall.com/john/) is a fast password cracker, currently available for many flavors of Unix, Windows, and other. https://cheatsheet.haax.fr/passcracking-hashfiles/john_cheatsheet/

 ### SSH Private Key
 Crack hashed private key
 `python /usr/share/john/ssh2john.py id_rsa > hash.txt`